Hattie Lloyd 13/11/21

 Cross the passageway outside, and you’ll spot Sakaya – a tiny bar and bottleshop with an authentic Japanese backstreet feel.
 You can stop by here for sake, whisky or umeshu; but it’s also where they host intimate masterclasses, from tastings to sake and cheese pairings.

 If you managed to hold back downstairs, you can let loose in the Studio – an airy boutique with an even bigger selection of clothing, accessories, and things you never knew you needed (like a duck-shaped candle snuffer).
 There’s a programme of workshops here, too, with an emphasis on art and culture, like crafting your own Okinawan lion statues or traditional New Year’s wreaths.
 You can see what’s coming up here.

 THE TOP FLOOR

 …is where you’ll find the roof garden.
 Built on top of the original building like a lovely little crown, it’s got the look of a glamorous greenhouse, with a glass roof to peek up at the stars and a heated, covered rooftop terrace outside.
 The seats are draped in warming furs, and the menu has been designed with comfort in mind.
 That means elegant brasserie style food like Wagyu beef tartare, or Scottish lobster & crab linguine.
 And to drink?
 You can get an array of interesting cocktails, craft beers, and wines.

 It’s a glass above.

-NOTE: Pantechnicon’s shops, Eldr and Café Kitsune are open every day, with the bars and Sachi open Tuesday – Sunday.
+NOTE: Pantechnicon’s shops, Sachi, Café Kitsune, and the Roof Terrace are all open every day.
 You can find out more, and book tables, right HERE.